withoutfanfare/mqtt-listen-home/README.md

-# MQTT Listen Home
+# MQTT Listen

-Private MQTT subscriber that subscribes to our home mqtt topics.
+Python MQTT subscriber that subscribes to mqtt topics.